 3.8 Each Member shall appoint in writing one representative, the Nominated Representative.
 The Nominated Representative of Full Member firms is authorised to exercise any vote on their behalf; Associate Members and Honorary Life Members shall not be entitled to any voting rights, unless they are also a Committee Member.

-3.9 Up to three representatives of a Member or an Honorary Life Member may attend any meeting of the Association but only the Nominated Representative of a Full Member may vote on any issue raised at the meeting.
+3.9 Up to three representatives of a Member or an Honorary Life Member may attend any meeting of the Association but only Committee Members and the Nominated Representative of a Full Member may vote on any issue raised at the meeting.
 If the Nominated Representative is unable to attend a particular meeting, they may appoint an agent to vote on their behalf by giving 14 days written notice to the Honorary Secretary.
-A representative of an Associate Member or Honorary Life Member shall not be entitled to vote on any matter raised by the Association or the Committee unless they are also a Committee Member
+A representative of an Associate Member or Honorary Life Member shall not be entitled to vote on any matter raised by the Association or the Committee unless they are also a Committee Member.

 4 CODE OF CONDUCT